Thomas-Chabot/WigglyTV/README.md

-# IPTV Addon
+# Wiggly TV
-This is another IPTV addon.
-It catalogs material from iptv-org to find live TV channels.
+This is an IPTV Add-on for [Stremio](https://www.stremio.com/).
+It allows you to find and watch live TV channels.

-# Credits
-Credit to iptv-org, which hosts the central repository for IPTV channels.
+## Installation
+The app is hosted online by [Local Tunnel](http://stremio-addon-wigglytv.loca.lt/) with a button to install the app onto your stremio.
+Alternatively, you can use the [manifest](http://stremio-addon-wigglytv.loca.lt/manifest.json) link to install it manually onto your Stremio by searching for the manifest in the Add-Ons section.

+## Sources
+The code is written with NodeJS and TypeScript and works using the [Stremio Addon SDK](https://github.com/Stremio/stremio-addon-sdk).

+## Acknowledgements
-Credit to GitHub user gllsrssx for the original (repo)[https://github.com/gllsrssx/IPTV-stremio-addon] which this project is based on.
+Appreciation to gllsrssx for the (original repo)[https://github.com/gllsrssx/IPTV-stremio-addon] which the codebase is based on.
+Appreciation also to [iptv-org](https://github.com/iptv-org/iptv) which is where the add-on sources all of its IPTV servers from.